farlee2121/DevEssentialsBlog/content/draft/Open-Closed-by-Example/2022-09-16-4-OCP-as-architecture.md

 ## Conclusion

-The Open-Closed Principle and Dependency Inversion applied at the system level define the Ports and Adapters architecture.
+Open-Closed Principle and Dependency Inversion applied together protect fully protect services from external domains.
+Each service owns its abstactions, and services talk to each other through adapters.
+This pattern is Ports and Adapters architecture.
-This approach requires our domain services to own their dependency abstractions (ports) and let external adapters map between services.

 Ports and Adapters clears the way for flexible systems where
 - domain services are reuseable libraries